//echo "Main

 A brown stock is simply a stock made with roasted bones, rather than bones that have only been rinsed and/or blanched prior to use.
 To make a brown stock, you can use roasted beef or veal bones or roasted chicken bones.
 In this recipe, we are calling for a brown stock made with roasted beef bones.

-Place 4 cups Brown Stock and 4 cups Brown Sauce/Sauce Espagnole in a heavy, I-quart saucepan.
+Place 4 cups Brown Stock and 4 cups Brown Sauce/Sauce Espagnole in a heavy, I-quart pan.
 Bring to a boil over medium heat, stirring occasionally.
-Reduce heat and simmer, uncovered, for 15 to 20 minutes or until the sauce is reduced by one-half.
+Reduce heat and simmer, uncovered, for 15 to 20 minutes or until the is reduced by one-half.
 Remove from heat.
-Pour sauce through a fine strainer or china cap lined with cheesecloth.
+Pour through a fine strainer or china cap lined with cheesecloth.
 Allow to cool completely.
 Then cover and store n the refrigerator in an airtight container for up to 1 week.
 Sauce may also be frozen for up to 3 months.
 Makes 1 quart

-Bordelaise Sauce: Place 1 cup red wine, 2 minced shallots, 1/4 teaspoon crushed black Peppercorns pinch of thyme and 1/2 bay leaf in a saucepan.
+Bordelaise Sauce: Place 1 cup red wine, 2 minced shallots, 1/4 teaspoon crushed black Peppercorns pinch of thyme and 1/2 bay leaf in a pan.
 Bring to a boil and then reduce to medium heat.
 Cook for about 33 minutes or until reduced by three-fourths.
 Add 1 quart Demi-glace (see above) and simmer for 15 to 20 minutes.
 Remove from heat and strain through a line strainer (or cheesecloth).
-Cut 2 tablespoons butter into small pieces and drop them, one at a time, into the sauce while stirring constantly to combine.
+Cut 2 tablespoons butter into small pieces and drop them, one at a time, into the while stirring constantly to combine.
 Serve immediately.
 Makes about 4 cups.

-Madeira Sauce: Place 1 quart Demi-glace (see above) in a heavy saucepan over medium heat.
+Madeira Sauce: Place 1 quart Demi-glace (see above) in a heavy pan over medium heat.
 Cook for 30 to 45 minutes until reduced to 1/2 cup.
 Add 1/4 cup Madeira Wine, stirring to combine.
 Serve immediately.
 Makes about 4 cups.

 Mushroom Sauce: Melt 1 tablespoon butter in a heavy saute pan over moderate heat.
 Add 1 minced shallot and saute for 2 to 3 minutes until translucent.
 Add 1/2 pound sliced mushrooms and continue sauteing until brown.
 Add 1 quart Demi-glace (see above) and simmer for about 10 minutes.
 Add 1 tablespoon dry sherry and 1 teaspoon lemon juice.
 Serve immediately.

-Chantilly mayonnaise Print Recipe
+Chantilly mayonnaise

 Preparation time: 5 minutes